 As part of their creative process for the collection, Delgos and Hayes spent time living within the Mishing community, observing their craft and lifestyle.
 The Mishing people live in North Assam, one of the far north eastern states of India.
 This agricultural area, which is green and lush, often floods in the wet season, with the wild river, Bhrama Putra known to break its banks.

 Delgos and Hayes visited this area during the dry season, which corresponds with winter and a time of rest.
 It was during this time that they could truly embrace Mishing culture; discovering new techniques of craft, exploring architecture and understanding lifestyle choices.

 It was the work/rest balance of the culture that appears to have the greatest influence on the collection.

 “It was about the yearly patterns of people – farming in the wet season and relaxing in the dry season.
 That’s how we are interpreting the culture and bringing it back to Australia.
 It’s about work/rest balance,” says Hayes.

 Travel is a key part of Aiyope’s creative process.
-For every collection moving forward, Hayes and Delgos will travel to one of the many unique parts of India.
-They will immerse themselves in the area, the craft, and the day-to-day living in order to draw design inspiration.
+For every collection moving forward, Hayes and Delgos will travel to one of the many unique parts of India; immersing themselves in the area, the craft and the day-to-day living in order to draw design inspiration.